Sarah Haoda Todd

 Sarah Haoda Todd is an entrepreneur, fashion designer and activist from Lae, Papua New Guinea.

 After starting a cleaning business in 1997, Haoda Todd became a fashion designer, basing her designs on the art, culture, materials, and symbols of Morobe Province and Papua New Guinea.
-She is also one of the founders of Arise Women, an organization that fights against violence affecting women and children.

 Education

 In 2012, Haoda Todd completed a two-year Diploma in Management from Divine Word University, PNG.
 She then completed the Executive MBA program at Papua New Guinea University of Technology.

 Career

 Lae Everclean

-After working as an executive assistant for a mining company and as an advertising executive for a plastics and chemical manufacturer, Haoda Todd went out on her own.
-When Haoda Todd started her cleaning service, Lae Everclean Limited in 1997, she had just three employees.
+Prior to starting her cleaning business, she worked as an executive assistant for a mining company and as an advertising executive for a plastics and chemical manufacturer.

+Haoda Todd founded Lae Everclean Limited in 1997.
 Originally based in Lae City, her goal was to become a laundry and dry cleaning service, but she had trouble getting the business up and running.
 She was turned down for small business loans three times.

-Haoda Todd credits an Australian retiree, Ron Werner, for mentoring her through the early years.
-When she could not make it by focusing on laundry, he suggested that she "clean toilets and buildings."
-Lae Everclean grew into a cleaning and laundry service with large corporate clients, such as SP Brewery Lae and Nambawan Super Ltd in Port Moresby.
-In 2008, she expanded to Port Moresby, and by 2013, the business employed over 350 employees.
+Lae Everclean eventually grew into a cleaning and laundry service with corporate clients, such as SP Brewery Lae and Nambawan Super Ltd. In 2008, she expanded to Port Moresby, and, by 2013, the business employed over 350 employees.